maartenhvdh/kontent-custom-element-vimeo-preview/README.md

-# Vimeo preview custom element for Kentico Kontent
+# Vimeo preview custom element for Kontent.ai

-This Kentico Kontent <a href="https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features">custom element</a> allows the editor to preview a Vimeo video directly in <a href="https://kontent.ai/">Kontent</a>'s UI.
+This Kontent.ai <a href="https://kontent.ai/learn/docs/custom-elements">custom element</a> allows the editor to preview a Vimeo video directly in <a href="https://kontent.ai/">Kontent.ai</a>'s UI.
 The element can be tested by configuring the following URL for the custom element's "Hosted code URL" field. https://vimeo-preview.netlify.com/